SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Battle Reflexes

-Your armor class increases by 2, and you gain proficiency in Dexterity saving throws.
+Your AC increases by 2, and you gain proficiency in Dexterity saving throws.